benlund/picowell/README.md

 Replacing `192.168.4.136` with the IP of the device.

-Calibration requires a low measurement and a high meansurement.
+Calibration requires a low measurement and a high measurement.
 The further apart the readings are in terms of water depth, and the closer the high one is to the expected range of the readings, the better the calibration.
 I've found that a low reading taken with the pressure sensor 1 or 2 inches below the surface is better than a reading taken with the device outside the water.

 The depth readings reported by the device in calibration mode don't matter, what matters are the ADC readings.
 Wait for the device to give  consistent ADC value and then use that as the reference in config.py.